angnuoli/multi-label-text-classification/README.md

 # Description

 This project is for multi-label text classification.
-The dataset is reuter-21578.
+Also, we use kmeans and DBSCAN clusters.

 # To run the program: